The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/fight-tips/futures-rewritten-ultimate-drk-guide.md

 You can get a GCD as the last fire/lightning cleave goes off, but it is extremely risky with lightning at a 2.50 GCD speed.
 Disesteem can be held for GCD uptime there.

+The Powder Mark followup explosions don't apply vulns and do about half as much damage as the initial hits, so it's possible with heavy mit to gapclose back to the boss and stack them together.
+Do not do this unless everyone is aware of and prepared for it.

 The minimum amount of mana you need to spend is 2 Edge of Shadows after downtime, 1 TBN on Burnished/Powder Mark, spend Dark Arts proc, then TBN again for second Powder Mark hit.
 You can also carry Carve and Spit and 1 Shadowbringer charge into Phase 2.

 # Phase 2: Usurper of Frost

 Oblation can last through both hits of Quadruple Slap with no special timing and TBN is usually better for the second hit, but most players will choose to invuln it instead.
-If the other tank is invulning Quadruple Slap, it's recommended that you Provoke after the second hit to save the healers from having to Esuna the vulnerability from the tank invulning the full tankbuster.
+If the other tank is invulning Quadruple Slap, it's recommended that you Provoke after the second hit to save the healers from having to Esuna the vulnerability debuff that also amplifies the fallowup auto-attacks.

 If you have Delirium before Diamond Dust, use it or lose it.
 This will only happen with a slow phase 1 kill.
 You can also delay Carve and Spit and a Shadowbringer charge into the phase 2 opener from phase 1 if you want, especially if you're holding DPS at the end of phase 1.

 Your pre-Diamond Dust mana management will vary somewhat depending on P1 killtime.
 You need to refresh Darkside to 60 seconds after the Quadruple Slap to keep it through the downtime.
 Passive generation during Diamond Dust is around 2600, and you need to refresh again after returning.
 With high mana and a Dark Arts proc going in, that means 2 Edge of Shadows at the start, TBN during, and Edge of Shadow after Quadruple Slap if not invulning, or just Edge of Shadow after if you are, then TBN after the Diamond Dust cast starts.

 The goal is to end the uptime phase with ~3-6k mana and a Dark Arts proc.
 You mana will be on the lower side if you can't get Delirium combo hits before the downtime.
-Weave Edge of Shadow after coming back and use TBN on a squishy to maintain Darkside through the burst window.
-It may be a DPS gain to simply let Darkside drop during the transition if you are lower on mana and can trade the Darkside buff on the Hard Slash + Edge of Shadow for another EoS in buffs.
+Weave Edge of Shadow after coming back to maintain Darkside through your burst window and TBN a squishy for the Hallowed Ray line stack.

 Dark Missionary can cover both the knockback and the baited puddles in Diamond Dust.

 Hold 1 mins (Delirium, Carve and Spit) for 2 min buffs after Diamond Dust.
 Edge of Shadow after the boss Scythe Kicks during Mirror Mirror to keep Darkside through Light Rampant (you will naturally do this with faster P1 killtimes).

 Reprisal can cover both the Banish stack/spreads before Light Rampant and the Light Rampant cast itself.
+Missionary can cover the puddle drops plus stacks if used after the boss goes untargetable, but can't be used for Light Rampant if it was used for Diamond Dust.

-It is also possible to keep your combo through the Light Rampant downtime if your GCD roll aligns properly.
+ It is possible to keep your combo through the Light Rampant downtime if your GCD roll aligns properly.
 Press your last GCD at the second pulse of the AoE markers.
 You can precast Delirium as the boss reappears during Light Rampant if you are not trying to keep your combo rolling, or at the voiceline if you are.
 Weave Carve and Spit immediately after Scarlet Delirium so you can use it again on your crystal.

+Save everything you can for intermission.
+It may be a DPS gain on your crystal to simply let Darkside drop during the transition if you are lower on mana and can trade the Darkside buff on the Hard Slash + Edge of Shadow for another EoS in buffs.

 # Phase 3: Oracle of Darkness

-You can keep your combo rolling through the intermission, but it is quite tight.
+You can keep your combo rolling through the intermission, but it is fairly tight.
+You GCD roll needs to be less than about 80% complete when the veil dies to carry over.

 TBN will break on yourself on the Ultimate Relativity cast.
 Spending down as much as you can there will set you up for the post-Rewind burst.
-Pre-cast Living Shadow just before getting stunned.
+Depending on how quickly your party buffs afterward, you may be able to hit buffs while pre-cast Living Shadow just before getting stunned.

 2.46 GCD lines up to let you roll your GCD as you take your fire out during Ultimate Relativity, with very little leeway.